systopia/funding/docs/installation.md

 In the following, `$ENV` refers to the drupal installation root, for example `/var/www/web`.

+## Status of this document

+This status of this document is **work in progress**.

+I tried to install it on a system with

+- CiviCRM 5.67.3
+- Drupal 10.1.6
+- PHP 8.1

+I currently face the same issue as described [here](https://github.com/systopia/funding/issues/176).

 ## Configure upload of private files

 ```bash